TormiViirg/TormiViirg/README.md

 How to write more efficent C++ code for performence critical code

-Anything and everythhing colour science related, specifically how export things from js canvas as bmp files for bespoke data analysis workflows.
+Anything and everything colour science related, specifically how export things from js canvas as bmp files for bespoke data analysis workflows.